vim-advent-calendar/ideas/topics.md

 ...

-One Vim, why you should just one instance
+One Vim, why you should use just one instance
 -----------------------------------------------------------------------
 CLAIMED BY: justone